sgoldthorpe/freebsd-storj-storagenode/README.md

 # freebsd-storj-storagenode
-Setup and Helper scripts for running Storj Storage Nodes on FreeBSD
+Setup and Helper scripts for running Storj Storage Nodes on FreeBSD.
+THIS IS USER CONTRIBUTED CODE AND IS IN NO WAY ASSOCIATED WITH STORJ LABS INC.

 **update-storagenode.sh**